ChapelR/harlowe-audio/docs/README.md

 - If the file is on the file system, users who download your game are going to have to go and place those files in exactly the same places on their systems.
 E.g., in the example above, a user would have to take your audio folder and literally manually place it in `C:` in a folder called `twine` or the audio just won't work.
 - If the file is hosted on the web and served via `http://` or `https://`, your game will require a web connection for audio, even when it's being played offline.
-- Whatever hosting service you use probably either serves an audio player rather than a song, or even if it does serve a song, it's probably against the Terms of Service of that website to *hot-link* to it.
+- Whatever hosting service you use probably either serves an audio player rather than a file, or even if it does point to a file, it's probably against the Terms of Service of that website to *hot-link* to it.
 (Hot-linking is using someone else's website to host files for your website, and [it's widely frowned upon](https://tvtropes.org/pmwiki/pmwiki.php/Main/HotlinkedImageSwitch).)
 - Relative URLs work basically everywhere, except, ironically, the two places arguably most important to Twine authors, in the Twine 2 application and on [philome.la](http://philome.la/), a free Twine game hosting service.

 In the big scheme of things, unless you plan to upload to [philome.la](http://philome.la/), I recommend relative URLs, warts and all.